 Shaheen: How have you evolved as a reader over the years?

 Ana: Well, I certainly have done a lot of experimentation with the same system over the years.
 Because every reading is unlike any other reading that has come before, I think I have learned I can never really master the cards, but rather my own ability to remain a learner.
 So my evolution is to become more and more sensitive, more and more receptive to the unique messages that are coming through.
 The multi layers in The Playing Card Oracles allow me to cross check what I’m saying so I use this technique a lot.

 Shaheen: I personally love The Playing Card Oracles; they have so much life and energy.
 Your father was truly a visionary and clearly, channeled the cards.
 Do you believe the cards are just symbols or do you think they are windows into another world?

 Ana: Windows into another world is a perfect description.
 They are just symbols until they come alive in a reading, become a vehicle of communication between worlds – between what is seen and what is unseen.
 So yes, to see between worlds we need windows.
 The images on these cards are powerful that way.

-Shaheen: I have always been curious about the cards in The Playing Card Oracles and now The Book of Knowing…they are people with names, lives and realms.
+Shaheen: I have always been curious about the cards in The Playing Card Oracles and now The Playing Card Oracles, Alchemy Edition…they are people with names, lives and realms.
 Where did that come from?
 Are there more stories and writing hidden away somewhere?